SeqWare/queryengine/seqware-queryengine/README.md

 For a full tutorial, please see http://seqware.github.io/docs/8-query-engine/

-However, some basic commands to get you started follow:
+However, some basic commands to get you started follow (replace UUID's with UUID's relevant to your run of the utilities):

 Create a reference: